Alena Kostornaia: 2021–2022 season: Final season with Tutberidze

-On 13 December 2021, it was announced by Sports.ru that Kostornaia had been forced to withdraw from the 2022 Russian Championships due to a hand fracture that would keep her off the ice for 20 days.
+On 13 December 2021, it was announced by Sports.ru that Kostornaia had been forced to withdraw from the 2022 Russian Championships due to a hand fracture that would keep her off the ice for nearly three weeks.
 She declined to comment on the injury, but her inability to compete was largely perceived by figures in Russian figure skating as the end to her bid to qualify to the Russian team for the 2022 Winter Olympics.
 Kostornaia later confirmed in a video on her YouTube channel that the injury was the result of a bad fall on a failed triple Axel attempt.
 She returned to training in February, where she suffered a new fracture in her left wrist while restoring her jumps.

 In an Instagram post made on 14 December, Kostornaia stated that she planned to continue to compete for another Olympic quadrennial.
 On 2 March 2022, Russian media outlet Sports.ru reported that Kostornaia had been asked to leave the Tutberidze training group by her coaches and would begin training under Elena Buianova.
 She commenced training with Buianova on 8 March.